dumblob/XPMA-CASE/README.md

     - a reference attribute has to have `nest >= 1` (and thus being in some collection)
     - all attributes of a reference collection (these attributes are nowhere visible) shall be the same as the referenced collection except for `nest` (which is relatively recomputed) and except for `id` (which is relatively cut and then prefixed by the reference collection path)
     - note, that this referencing doesn't say anything about the data the schema describes as referencing just mimics the referred record schema (including it's content, this content's content, ...)
-    - recursion (both direct and indirect) is allowed (thus it's easy to model e.g. tree structures – even infinitely nested ones)
+    - recursion (both direct and indirect) shall be allowed (thus it shall be easy to model e.g. tree structures – even infinitely nested ones)
         - there is no need to model any stopping condition as CSDDM is just schema
         - database engines implementing CSDDM shall internally store some "stopping value" (as stopping condition) to the reference before it's filled with valid reference data
         - database engines implementing CSDDM shall support at least 1000 nested levels of recursion